jennomics/WorkflowPaper/Genome Assembly and Annotation.md

     cd Desktop/a5_output/

 Now that you are in the folder where you want your genome assembly to appear, you are ready to run the program.
-First, type (don't hit return yet!):
+First, type or copy/paste (don't hit return yet!):

     /Applications/a5_pipeline/bin/a5_pipeline.pl